 203 – Non-Authoritative Information

 301 – Moved Permanently – The requested resource has been moved permanently and assigned with a new permanent URI.
 Any future references to this resource should be requested with the new URI.
 This response is cacheable unless indicated otherwise with the request.

 302 – Found – The requested resource has been moved temporarily under a different URI.
 Since the URI might be changed again, the client should continue to use the requested URI for future requests as well.
 Now, the HTTP/1.0 specification required the client to perform a temporary redirect, referred to as “Moved Temporarily”, but the popular browsers implemented 302 with the additional response code of a 303 See Other.
 Then, HTTP/1.1 added status codes 303 and 307 to identify the two different behaviors.

 304 – Not Modified – This code means the resource has not been modified since it was requested the last time.
 The HTTP client provides a header to supply a time against which to compare.
 Using this saves bandwidth and reprocessing on both the server and client, as only the header data must be sent and received.

-Other 3xx response codes which are rare and we do not need to deal with these codes many times in regular development process.
+Other 3xx response codes are rare and we do not need to deal with these codes many times in the regular development process.

 300 – Multiple Choices